28 April 2025

 Not an add-on.
 Not a one-off initiative.
 If diversity and inclusion aren’t baked into your company strategy, they won’t stick.

-Leaders need to own it.
 That means tying inclusion goals to real business outcomes.
 Not just hiring targets, but retention rates, promotion pipelines and culture audits.
 Review your business plans and ask—does this help us build a workplace where different people can thrive?
 If it doesn’t, revise it.

 Bias shows up in subtle ways—from how job ads are worded to how interviews are conducted.
-Here’s what to fix:

 Job descriptions: Avoid loaded terms like “rockstar” or “dominant communicator”.
 Use plain, inclusive language that focuses on skills, not stereotypes.